top of page

 Libby spent seven years working at the European Space Agency’s Mission Control for the International Space Station in a number of roles including her dream job as a Columbus Flight Director.

-In 2014 she joined the UK Space Agency, where she managed the UK’s hugely successful education and outreach programme for Tim Peake’s Principia mission to the International Space Station.
-Over two million students took part in the activities, with one in three UK schools participating.
+In 2014 she joined the UK Space Agency, where she managed the UK’s acclaimed education and outreach programme for Tim Peake’s Principia mission to the International Space Station.
+More than two million students took part in the activities, with one in three UK schools participating.
+As Head of Space Exploration she oversaw the UK’s activities and investments in human and robotic space exploration, coordinating research and industrial activities across the International Space Station and missions to the Moon and Mars.

 Libby was awarded an OBE in the 2023 New Year’s Honours list for her services to the Space Sector, and an Honorary Doctorate of Science from the University of Kent in 2021.